Stephen Benatar

 Stephen Royce Benatar (born 26 March 1937) is an English author from London.
 His first published novel, The Man on the Bridge, was published in 1981.
 His second novel, Wish Her Safe at Home, was published in 1982 and reissued in 2007 and 2010.
 He is known for self-publishing and self-promoting his novels.

+Early life and education

+Benatar was born 26 March 1937 to Jewish parents who lived in Baker Street, London; he grew up on Marylebone High Street.
+He attended King's College London and Sittingbourne College of Education.
+He has worked as a salesman, a hotel porter, and an English teacher at the University of Bordeaux.